You and I (2008 film): Production

 The film was first announced in October 2006 by Yulia Volkova during a press conference in Paris, who said at the time: "The script has already been written and now some questions on shooting are being considered."
 Aleksey Mitrofanov, the author of the novel on which the film is based, is playing a large part in the production of the film, as are t.A.T.u.
 The group will not be playing Janie and Lana in the film, but will play themselves.
 Prior to its release, Lena Katina and Julia Volkova (t.A.T.u.) stated that they believed You and I to be "scandalous".
 The girls continued on to say that the film did not deal with the "love and roses" (over-sentimentality, "cheesiness") often found in romantic dramas, and instead, it focused on the real scandal and hardships that come along with relationships.

 Mitrofanov has mentioned that in selecting a director, they looked for one who knew the international market well, as they planned to release the film internationally.
 They turned to American production companies, and an English director, Roland Joffé, was chosen because of his Oscar-winning credentials.
 It was filmed in Moscow (stage nine of the Mosfilm building), Yaroslavl, and in Los Angeles, California; the story is based in Russia, mainly Moscow.

-Filming was scheduled to end on 14 August 2007 and editing began soon after.
-Mischa Barton was a no-show at the Cannes premiere of the film and didn't show up for promotion in London.
-The director, award-winning Roland Joffé, shockingly, told BBC Radio 1 host Natalie Jamieson: "She hasn't pulled out of interviews, she's pulled out of everything...
-Her room is here, she is here, but trying to get the two together has just been impossible.
-We just don't know where Mischa is."

 Reception

 Release and marketing

-You And I has been pushed-back severely, but was eventually announced for releases.
+You And I had been pushed-back severely, but was eventually announced for releases.
 The film premiered at the 61st Cannes Film Festival in May 2008.
 On 25 January 2011 You And I premiered in Moscow, Russia.
 Mischa Barton, the lead actress of the film, decided to show up alongside t.A.T.u. to promote the film.
 The other lead, Shantel VanSanten, was reported to have been too busy to make an appearance at the premiere.
 On 16 October 2007, the official t.A.T.u. blog released a preview featuring clips from the film.

 On 31 January 2012, You and I was released direct-to-dvd in the United States.
 Then in June 2012, You and I was released on DVD in Australia and New Zealand.